NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   PartitionName=batch Nodes=mattlong-azv2-00115-2-[0001-0013]
   MaxTime=INFINITE State=UP Default=NO OverSubscribe=NO

-.. rubric:: How do I manually shutdown the compute nodes?
+** How do I manually shutdown the compute nodes?
   :name: how-do-i-manually-shutdown-the-compute-nodes

 .. code::